LiuYuancheng/Network_PQC_Attack_Resistance_Evaluator/README.md

 ###### Load packet from network interface

 1. Run the program under **admin permission**.
-In the UI, select `Load Data` from the menu bar and select `Load From netowork interface`:
+In the UI, select `Load Data` from the menu bar and select `Load From network interface`:

 ![](doc/img/loadN.png)